Electrician as a profession – The case for Regulation

 Setting the scene

-The last year has been a rollercoaster in our campaign to regulate the electrical industry.
-We are seeking “Protection of Title” for the profession of electrician, a process which already applies to many sectors, from accountants to farriers.
+What we, and a number of partner bodies, including The SJIB and Unite the Union are seeking is “Protection of Title” for the profession of electrician, a process which already applies to many sectors, from accountants to farriers.

 When we explain to people that anyone can call themselves an electrician and carry out electrical work without holding any form of qualifications, they are horrified.
-Late last year, we undertook a number of vox-pop events across Scotland which reinforced the view that the majority of people would welcome some form of regulation to safeguard them from unsafe or potentially dangerous electrical work.
+In 2017, we undertook a number of interviews with the public across Scotland which reinforced the view that the majority of people would welcome some form of regulation to safeguard them from unsafe or potentially dangerous electrical work.

 A Working Group

-As a result of our lobbying, the Scottish government set up an “Electricians Working Group” late last year to explore the challenge of ensuring the safety of electrical installations.
+As a result of our lobbying, the Scottish government set up an “Electricians Working Group” to explore the challenge of ensuring the safety of electrical installations.

 In addressing the challenge, the Scottish Government was committed to three key outcomes: